Klasmart-Engineering/klasmart-react-native/MIGRATION.md

 The landing page has a very simple layout and design with a couple of images, text, and a button.
 This might have contributed to being able to migrate it quickly.
 Other pages with more complex layout will most likely take longer time (e.g. scroll views and lists).

+## Client Side Libraries
+We would be able to save a lot of time if we can reuse some of the client side libraries developed for web and cordova application.
+These libraries help us communicate with out backend services and API's.

+### CMS API Client
+Installing and investigating the dependencies of `CMS API Client` uncovers some dependencies which might cause issues.
+Listed below is the list of all dependencies the library requires.

+*Dependencies*
+* axios
+* react-query

+*Peer Dependencies*
+* axios
+* react
+* react-dom
+* react-query

+The biggest risk of these dependencies is `react-query`.
+It seems React Native should be supported reading the documentation, except for the developer tools widget.
+Here's a link to the documentation page for reference: [React Query Documentation](https://react-query.tanstack.com/react-native).
+We would have to implement some events manually when using React Native.

+*Events*
+* Online Status Management
+* Refetch on App Focus
+* Refetch on Screen Focus

+### Live State